i2p/i2p.android.base/README.txt

 These instructions were last updated for SDK Tools Version 11 with SDK Platform-tools Version 5, June 2011.

-The i2p source must be installed in ../i2p.i2p
+The i2p source must be installed in ../i2p.i2p, or else add i2psrc=/path/to/source in the local.properties file.
+Temporary - requires changes in the i2p.i2p.zzz.android branch, use it instead!

 =====================